Utkarsh-m08/Doctor-Ji/README.md

 FLOW -
-th flow of the project
+The flow of the project
 https://whimsical.com/doctor-ji-app-user-mHDGQ5XDj3XZQhzFvQan5

 FUNCTIONALITY -

-First and foremost- to make doctor ji more aceesible we are adding a multi language dataset on a app so that no one is stopped from using it and chatiing with doctor ji in a language not of thier choice
+First and foremost- to make doctor ji more accessible we are adding a multi language dataset on the app so that language is not the issue holding any user back.

 ![Screenshot 2023-09-24 191821](https://github.com/Utkarsh-m08/Doctor-Ji/assets/139049170/1aa3332e-468d-4ad3-88ce-60543bc8d68e)